 ONfor the account, MMS containing audio/video can be used only when the audio/video encoding is completed.

-- After submission, you will not be given a successful acknowledgement of audio/video encoding when a message is submitted.
+- After message submission, you will not be given a successful acknowledgement of audio/video encoding.

 - The status of audio/video encoding will be sent to your Postback URL after it has been completed.